smseerat/MCW-Hybrid-identity/Whiteboard design session/WDS trainer guide - Hybrid Identity.md

 *Optimizing authentication configuration*

-1. What features will allow to optimize authentication in your solution to satisfy the following customer requirements?
+1. What features will allow you to optimize authentication in your solution to satisfy the following customer requirements?

 -   multi-factor authentication